 - Study Anatomy and Physiology with Human Cadavers

 At SAU, you'll get a state-of-the-art education full of unique opportunities, including research.
-Our biology-based programs are well-established, highly challenging and give you the skills to reach your goals.
+Our biology-based programs are well-established, rigorous, and give you the skills to reach your highest potential.
 In fact, 90% of our biology program graduates enter a healthcare field.
-You can expand your education with a second major and our faculty will guide you, every step of the way.
+Expand your education with a second major and be guided by our faculty every step of the way.

 More Information about Biomedical Laboratory Science

 More Information About Biomedical Laboratory Science

 There are many ways to find an answer.
 Your education, based in the liberal arts, teaches you to be persistent and travel all roads before arriving at the solution.
 You'll receive a balanced education to mold you into a well-rounded laboratory scientist.
 You'll take classes in biology and chemistry, as well as genetics, organic chemistry, and biochemistry.
 You'll study cell structure and function, design and implement experiments to test your hypotheses, and cite and discuss chemical hygiene issues.

 All of your classroom and laboratory preparation will culminate in a clinical laboratory practicum in your fourth year.

 Our anatomy and physiology courses use cadaver dissection-based labs, making SAU one of the few universities in Iowa to offer this type of undergraduate experience.
 We've designed a strong curriculum and give you opportunities that support your goals; just ask our graduates, 90% of whom go into healthcare.
 Click here to read about some of our graduates and the success they've realized in the healthcare field.

 In each laboratory course within the biology major, students design and implement their own experiments.
 You will analyze the data and present your findings in both written lab reports and oral PowerPoint presentations.
 These student-led, inquiry-based laboratory experiments help you gain valuable critical thinking and communication skills that can be applied to any profession.